-An annual review (or when deemed necessary) of First Aid equipment will be taken out by Kath Busby and Belinda Wilson to ensure everything is in date.
+A termly review (or when deemed necessary) of First Aid equipment will be taken out by Miss C Humphreys to ensure everything is in date and working order.
 They will look for any patterns of injuries by analysing the accident books.
 This will be recorded in the office on the annual review sheet.